 You might even be familiar with visualization techniques used by exceptional athletes.
 These examples include American rock climber Alex Honnold and Olympic champion Michael Phelps.
 Physical education teachers may even wish to build meditation into their warm-up routines in gym class!

-How Do You Meditate in the Classroom?
+How Do You Meditate at School?

 - YouTube: If you have steady internet access and a set of speakers, you can access guided meditation videos on YouTube.
 I like Goodful because they offer a variety of high-quality meditations that are the perfect length for my students.